SFSU-Bethel-Instructional/sobel-harness-instructional/README.md

 filter.
 The three implementations are:

 * CPU only in C++, with your added OpenMP parallelism
-* GPU only in CUDA
+* GPU in CUDA
-* CPU n C++ with OpenMP Device Offload for running on the GPU
+* GPU in C++ with OpenMP Device Offload for running a kernel on the GPU

 # Build instructions - general